 Accounting The period of time covered by the accounts, normally a period of Period twelve months, commencing on 1 st April for local authority accounts.
-Accruals This is the accounting concept that income and expenditure are 710010010 recorded as they are earned or incurred, rather than when money is received or paid.
+Accruals This is the accounting concept that income and expenditure are recorded as they are earned or incurred, rather than when money is received or paid.
 Actuarial Gains Actuaries assess financial and non-financial information provided by & Losses the Council to project levels of future pension fund requirements.
 Changes in actuarial deficits or surpluses can arise leading to a loss or gain because: - events have not coincided with the actuarial assumptions made for the last valuation (experience gains and losses) - the actuarial assumptions have changed.
 Assets Items of worth which are measurable in terms of value.
 Bad Debt An allowance that is made against income that is due to the Council Allowance that it is considered is unlikely to be recovered.
-Current assets Assets which may change in value on a day to day basis (e.g. stocks), or which are expected to be fully recovered within one year (e.g. short- Dolonosa term deposits with banks).
-Balances The reserves of the Council, both revenue and capital, which represent the accumulated surplus of income over expenditure on any of the funds.
+Balances The reserves of the Council, both revenue and capital, which represent the accumulated surplus of income over expenditure on any of the Puoiress Data - funds.
 Business Rates Businesses pay Business Rates instead of Council Tax.
-Each year, the Dusiness rates Government sets the charge based on a fixed percentage of the business's rateable value, and the charge is collected by the Council.
+Each year, the Government sets the charge based on a fixed percentage of the 1 business's rateable value, and the charge is collected by the Council.
 Since 1 st April 2013, the Council retains a proportion of the rates collected.
 Capital Expenditure on the acquisition or improvement of tangible assets Expenditure which yield benefits to the Council for more than one year.
 Capital Monies received from the sale of non-current assets, which may be Receipts used to finance new capital expenditure.
 Cash and Cash Cash and deposits held in banks that are readily convertible into Equivalents known amounts of money without penalty or time delays.
 Collection Fund This is a statutory fund separate from the main accounts of the Council.
-It records all income due from Council Tax and Business Contingent Rates.
+It records all income due from Council Tax and Business Rates.
 It shows all precepts and statutory payments to other bodies.
-Future income owed to the Council arising from a past event for which Contingent Assets the amounts cannot be accurately quantified at the balance sheet date.
+Contingent Future income owed to the Council arising from a past event for which Assets the amounts cannot be accurately quantified at the balance sheet date.
 Contingent Amounts potentially payable to individuals or organisations which may Liabilities arise in the future but which at this time cannot be determined accurately.
 Contingent A rental income that is based on performance.
 This could be as a % of Rent turnover of net profit.
 Creditors Amounts owed by the Council for work done, goods received or services rendered within the accounting period, but for which payment was not made by the year end.
+Current assets Assets which may change in value on a day to day basis (e.g. stocks), or which are expected to be fully recovered within one year (e.g. short- Command Command term deposits with banks).
 Current Service The increase in the present value of the pension scheme liabilities Cost expected to arise from employee service in the current period.
-Debtors Amounts owed for work or services rendered by the Council within the Dammadatat financial year which were not paid by the year end.
-Depreciated A valuation method used as a proxy for market value of assets of a Replacement specialised nature where no market exists to gauge fair value.
-It is Cost based on the estimated cost to replace the asset less an allowance for the age of the asset being valued.
+Debtors Amounts owed for work or services rendered by the Council within the Doprocisted financial year which were not paid by the year end.
+Depreciated Replacement A valuation method used as a proxy for market value of assets of a specialised nature where no market exists to gauge fair value.
+It is Replacement Cost based on the estimated cost to replace the asset less an allowance for COSI the age of the asset being valued. ine age of the asset being valued.